Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 The following npm packages may be included in this product:

  - @mediapipe/tasks-vision@0.10.8
- - @sigstore/verify@1.2.1
  - class-variance-authority@0.7.0
  - draco3d@1.5.7

-These packages each contain the following license and notice below:
+These packages each contain the following license:

 Apache-2.0